 - Submit ENTIRE SAR (Student Aid Report) from FAFSA

-- Complete an application and submit all requested materials by 2/15/2021
+- Complete an application and submit all requested materials by the deadline

 Special consideration will be given to financial need.

-For recipients who attend Carroll College, Montana State University, Montana Tech, The University of Montana, or The University of Montana Western, the scholarship is matched by the universities and is to be used for their junior and senior years, providing the student meets all criteria.
+For recipients that stay in Montana and attend Carroll College, Montana State University, Montana Tech, Rocky Mountain College, The University of Montana, or The University of Montana Western, the scholarship is matched by the universities and is to be used for their junior and senior years, providing the student meets all criteria.
 This makes our award equivalent to a four-year scholarship!

 Scholarships given by school information is based upon 280 Scholarships given (1 deceased), 279 calculated.